yashodeepchikte/node-passport-login/README.md

 </code>

 # MongoDB
-Open "config/keys.js" and add your MongoDB URI, local or Atlas
+Open "config/keys.js" and add your MongoDB URI, local or Atlas <br />

+bcrypt is currently being used for hashing the Passwords before storing them into the database